Best Waterproof Hiking Pants

 Since most convertible pants wind up feeling bulkier than hiking pants, roll up pants are now increasing in popularity.
 With roll-up pants, you don’t have to worry about the bulkiness of zippers or even dealing with them, and all you have to do is use a button and a few pants to pull your pants legs up into shorts.
 Roll up pants don’t typically add the extra weight and bulkiness of convertible pants, but still bring all the great features that make convertible pants so popular.

 Still, the choice between convertible pants or roll-up pants for warm weather hikers is really a matter of personal preference.
 Some hikers still prefer convertible pants, while others like roll-up pants.
-It’s always a good idea to try on a pair of each just to see what style and design is more comfortable for you.
+It’s always a good idea to try on a pair of each just to see what style and design are more comfortable for you.

 q: Do any waterproof hiking pants come with built-in belts?